natebrunelle/cs4102_su20/markdown/quizzes.md

 - Know the Cut Property of Minimum Spanning Trees
 - Know Prim's and Kruskal's algorithms to the extent that you could do them by hand and know the differences between them
 - Understand the knapsack problem and why the fractional version allows for a greedy solution whereas the 0/1 version does not

+## Quiz 4: Dynamic Programming

+This quiz will be based off of all content convered relating to Dynamic PRogramming algorithms (which we concluded on March 30).
+The Quiz will consist of multiple choice questions and written questions.
+You should solve the written questions on your own paper, then scan/photograph and upload your solutions to gradescope.
+Your 60 minutes includes the time to do this, so please have a plan before you begin the quiz.

+Here is what you may be expected to do on the quiz:

+- Know and reason about the definitions and importance of Optimal Substructure, memoization, and overlapping subproblems as they relate to dynamic programming
+- Explain the differences and similarities between a top-down and bottom-up dynamic programming algorithm
+- Use a description of a problems optimal substructure to:
+    - Write a dynamic programming algorithm (either top-down or bottom-up)
+    - Identify the base case of a dynamic programming algorithm
+    - Identify the base case of a dynamic programming algorithm
+    - Evaluate the running time of the dynamic programming algorithm
+    - Reason about the size/shape of the memory used to store subproblems' solutions
+    - Finish filling in an incomplete memory
+- Understand the dynamic programming algorithms discussed in class to be able to:
+    - Execute them by hand for a small number of steps
+    - Fill in cells in the memory
+    - Identify what problems might depend on other problems
+    - Use a completed memory to do backtracking